Landscape Photography – Italian Dolomites

 The trip itself was split into two parts.
 This was done due to the huge area that the Dolomites cover.
 I did wonder whether it should be split into three different parts but came to the conclusion that the majority of the best bits can be seen having two different bases.

-For the most part of the time the weather was mostly clear skies with some high cyrus cloud but there were some beautiful dawn skies too early on when we were based in the Val di Funes.
+For the most part of the time, the weather was mostly clear skies with some high cirrus cloud but there were some beautiful dawn skies too early on when we were based in the Val di Funes.

 When it comes to workshops I want to ensure that participants get the best that they can from an area as well as ensuring that we are in town to eat when the restaurants are open.
 We found that it wasn’t always easy finding somewhere to eat on a Sunday or when there is a bank holiday such as the 1st November.

 So enjoy this first part of two from the Italian Dolomites.
 And if you’re interested in joining me next year for a photography workshop then get in touch!